Here Will I Nest

 Here Will I Nest or Talbot of Canada is a 1942 Canadian film directed by Melburn Turner based on the 1938 play by Hilda Mary Hooke.
 It was the first dramatic Canadian feature-length film made in colour and the first film to adapt a Canadian play.
-The film is mostly lost with the exception of 15 minutes.
+The film is mostly lost with the exception of 15 minutes from the first reel.

 The film follows the life of Thomas Talbot and his colonization of Canada.
 Hooke and Turner were members of the same dramatic societies.
 Turner directed, shot, and edited the film with a $5,000 budget.
 It was shown at private screenings, including at Mitchell Hepburn's house, but was not commercially released.

 Synopsis

 Thomas Talbot, at age 22, is in a romance with Susanne Johnson, the niece of Mohawk Chief Joseph Brant.
 However, racism leads to the end of their relationship.
 Talbot enters a relationship with Princess Amelia of the United Kingdom, but breaks up with her.
 Talbot, now 39, greets the first settlers from Europe after spending six years on the shores of Lake Erie.